 - Paul barely leaves Marcy's side the whole of the final morning.
-Every important act they do in this timeframe their shown doing together.
+Every important act they do in this timeframe they're shown doing together.

 - When Jeff finally decides to abandon everyone, Marcy goes chasing after him and Paul tells her to just let him go.
 He doesn't seem the least bit interested in persuading Jeff to stay with the rest of them.
 In no way does it make sense in an emergency situation to let a group member run away and isolate themselves from the main group.
 On the other hand, if you want to be the rebound guy, you'd be more then happy to see the girl's ex disappear over the horizon.

 - After Burt and Jeff leave, Marcy and Paul put Karen back in the dark toolshed.
 They must get seperated briefly, then Paul is shown looking for Marcy so he can sit with her can comfort her.
 Yes, that's right.
 Karen, the supposed love of his life, is dying all alone in a dark tool shed, after just vomiting a bucketfull of blood all over the pickup truck, and it's perfectly healthy Marcy that he wanders off to comfort.
 Yeah, because she's the one whose really having a bad day.